Skip to content

 Why Should You Take the RAADS-R Test?

-If you’ve ever felt that your lifelong behaviours, sensitivities, or social interactions might align with autism traits, but weren’t recognised as a child—this test can offer meaningful clarity.
+If you’ve ever felt that your lifelong behaviours, sensitivities, or social interactions might align with autism traits, but weren’t recognised as a child, this test can offer meaningful clarity.
 This particularly suited for adults exploring undiagnosed autism, helping uncover patterns that standard childhood-focused assessments often miss.

 • Comprehensive Assessment: This isn’t a surface-level checklist.
-The RAADS–r explores a broad range of traits across emotional regulation, communication, and sensory experiences, building a more complete picture of how autism may present in adulthood.
+The RAADS–R explores a broad range of traits across emotional regulation, communication, and sensory experiences, building a more complete picture of how autism may present in adulthood.

 • Specifically for Adults: Many adults seek answers later in life, especially when childhood traits were overlooked or misunderstood.
 This test is tailored to evaluate behaviours that may have gone unrecognised during developmental years.

 • Empowering Insights: Understanding your neurotype can be transformative.
-The RAADS–r helps individuals identify their strengths and challenges, fostering greater self-awareness and providing direction on whether to seek a formal autism diagnosis or further support.
+The RAADS–R helps individuals identify their strengths and challenges, fostering greater self-awareness and providing direction on whether to seek a formal autism diagnosis or further support.

-Taking the RAADS–r through NeuroDirect not only provides a structured self-assessment, it also connects you with follow-up resources.
+Taking the RAADS–R through NeuroDirect not only provides a structured self-assessment, it also connects you with follow-up resources.
 From other online autism and ADHD tests to our directory of neurodivergent specialists, we’re here to support your next steps.

 How Does the RAADS-R Test Work?

-The RAADS-R test is simple to complete and designed to offer meaningful insight into lifelong autistic traits.
+This autism screening test is simple to complete and designed to offer meaningful insight into lifelong autistic traits.
 Here’s how it works:

 1. Answer In-Depth Questions